MobilityData/gbfs/gbfs.md

 \- last_reported       | Yes       | Integer POSIX timestamp indicating the last time this station reported its status to the operator's backend
 \- vehicle_docks_available | Conditionally Required       | This field is required if the [vehicle_types.json](#vehicle_typesjson) file has been defined and the `num_docks_available` field is not defined.
 This field's value is an object consisting of keys that are vehicle_type_ids as described in [vehicle_types.json](#vehicle_typesjson) and values that represent the number of docks accepting vehicle returns of vehicles of the respective vehicle type.
 If a single dock can accept multiple types, these should be added to the count of available docks for each applicable vehicle type.
 \- vehicle_docks_disabled  | Optional  | An object consisting of keys that are vehicle_type_ids as described in [vehicle_types.json](#vehicle_typesjson) and values that represent the number of empty but disabled dock points for vehicles of the respective vehicle type at the station.
-\- vehicles_available | Conditionally Required       | This field is required if the [vehicle_types.json](#vehicle_typesjson) file has been defined.
-This field's value is an object consisting of keys that are vehicle_type_ids as described in [vehicle_types.json](#vehicle_typesjson) and values that represent the number of vehicles of the respective vehicle type available for rental
+\- vehicles | Conditionally Required       | This field is required if the [vehicle_types.json](#vehicle_typesjson) file has been defined.
+This field's value is an array of objects.
+Each object contains data about a specific vehicle that is currently present at the docking station.
+Each of these vehicles is assumed to be rentable unless otherwise indicated with the is_reserved or is_disabled flags.
+All of the remaining fields in this table represent key/values for each vehicle object in this array.
-\- vehicles_disabled | Optional  | An object consisting of keys that are vehicle_type_ids as described in [vehicle_types.json](#vehicle_typesjson) and values that represent the number of disabled vehicles of the respective vehicle type at the station.
-Vendors who do not want to publicize the number of disabled vehicles or docks in their system can opt to omit station capacity (in station_information), num_vehicles_disabled and num_docks_disabled.
+\-- bike_id         | Yes       | Unique identifier of a bike
+\-- is_reserved     | Yes       | 1/0 value - is the bike currently reserved for someone else
+\-- is_disabled     | Yes       | 1/0 value - is the bike currently disabled (broken)
+\-- vehicle_type_id | Required | The vehicle_type_id of this vehicle as described in [vehicle_types.json](#vehicle_typesjson).
+\-- current_range_meters | Conditionally Required | If the corresponding vehicle_type definition for this vehicle has a motor, then this field is required.
+This value represents the furthest distance in meters that the vehicle can travel without recharging or refueling with the vehicle's current charge or fuel.

 Example: